Elevate Your Egnyte Expertise. Join our Customer Community to connect with a network of peers and share game-changing strategies. Join Today

 File Preview

-When previewing a file, users can click on the Edit option to edit the file in the default application.
-Alternatively, they can click on Edit and select the application to collaborate with others in real-time.
+When previewing a file, users can click on Edit and select the application to collaborate with others in real-time.

 As soon as the collaborative session begins, a UI indicator will be added to the file.